AmarLass/iad-technical-test/README.md

 2. Make the commit as much atomic as possible.
 3. When done, share your updated repository with us!

+## Fixes

+- Fix application not running
+    ```
+    [plugin:vite:import-analysis] Failed to resolve import "vuetify/lib/components/VApp" from "src/App.vue".
+Does the file exist?
+    ```

 ## Run the application

 ```bash